Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 ## Overview

+Buttonmashers is a arcade controller modding/customisation products store focusing on procuring the best components for high level players.
+Users are invited to:

 - View the store as Guests
 - Register for an Account
 - Browse products
 - View, add and edit products in their cart
-- Puchase items using paypal options
+- Puchase items

 ## Customer Goals